 Firstly, the Covid pandemic.
 After nearly 2 years of infections and deaths, Covid-19 ramped up at the end of 2021 with nearly 1.6 million new cases every day, and a daily death rate of 7,902.
 These were only the reported cases.

 But the response to the pandemic has been as bad as the virus itself.
 This response has been chaotic and erratic, and dangerously inconsistent.

-Instead of a united front, the global response has been influenced more by backlashes motivated by suspicion (Africa), politics (pro-business reactions against mandated masks and lockdowns) and denial (the anti-vaxxers).
+Instead of a united front against a common enemy, the global response has been influenced more by backlashes motivated by suspicion (Africa), politics (pro-business reactions against mandated masks and lockdowns) and denial (the anti-vaxxers).

-And were these vaccinations shared equitably, to try and shut down the virus everywhere?
-Or was comon sense trampled in the stampede to get the vaccines first?
+And were the vaccinations against Covid shared equitably, to try and shut down the virus everywhere?
+Or was common sense trampled in the stampede to get the vaccines first?

 The Journal of Global Health reported the ugly truth that Covid-19 vaccine distribution was substantially unequal, and the large majority of doses were aquired and administered in the wealthiest countries.
 The Journal warned that vaccine hoarding would cause persistent Covid-19 'hot spots' and "opportunities for the emergence of new, potential escape variants of SARS-COV-2 that would deepen the ongoing Covid-19 pandemic and crisis throughout the world."